HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - Second paragraph: same thing, for the second question.
 ### The structure
 #### The introduction
-- Ideal length: 2 sentences.
+- Ideal length: 1 paragraph with 2 sentences.
 This is the same for all topics, except for the "two-part question" type.
 	- **First sentence**: you can either *paraphrase* the given topic or *mention other perspective* on the topic.
 For example:
 		- Paraphrasing: "Governments should financially support businesses which are facing the possibility of going bankrupt."  → "It is of great necessity for governments to provide financial aids for businesses which are coping with the possibility of bankruptcy."
-		- Alternative viewpoints: use phrases like "Considering that perception is subjective...", "People have different views with regard to...",  "Given that perspectives differ..."
+		- Alternative viewpoints: use phrases like "Considering that perspective is subjective...", "People have different views with regard to...",  "Given that perspectives differ..."
 	- **Last sentence**: explicitly answer the given question in a concise, direct manner.
 Use phrases like: "It strikes ***me*** that...", "In ***my*** view...", "***I*** firmly believe that...".
 For example, when applying to a [[#Opinion |partly]] agree/disagree opinion:
 		- "While this..., I *believe* in general..."
-		- "While I agree/disagree that..., I am confident that..."
+		- "While it's undeniable that..., I am confident that..."
+- A full example:
+	- Question: _All cars that burn fossil fuels should be banned and electric cars should replace them.
+Do you agree or disagree?_
+	- Introduction:
+		- First sentence: Considering that perspective is subjective, some may argue that vehicles powered by fossil fuel ought to be prohibited supplanted by their electric counterparts.
+		- Next sentence: While it’s undeniable that burning fossil fuel is a major contributor to climate change, an outright ban on combustion engines may cause complex, unexpected problems we're ill-equipped to handle.
-> Never include any question here.
+> This part of the essay introduces your opinion, so use declarative statements only.
+Never include any question here.
 #### The body
 - Ideally 2 paragraphs (so that you qualify the time constraint), 4-6 sentences each.
 For a paragraph:
 	- **First sentence**: introduce your take on the issue.
 	- **Next sentence**: clarify / extend your take (*why* do you think that...)
-	- **Next 1-2 sentences**: give specific examples/explanations to support your claim
+	- **Next 1-2 sentences**: further clarify / extend your take
-	- **Last 1-2 sentences**: reaffirm *how* those examples strengthen your claim.
+	- **Last 1-2 sentences**: reaffirm / strengthen your claim with specific examples.
-- For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph, or expressing a counterargument (base on the requirement).
+- For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
 #### The conclusion
 - Always start with "In conclusion,..."
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.